Nick-Velicer/SoundField/README.txt

        frontend/soundfield_app and run npm start.
 This won't necessarily have the same API interactions, but is much faster than rebuilding the entire Docker application

+    5. If you ever need to clean the docker build, use: docker system prune